 Where are they found?
 The Proboscis Monkey is endemic to jungles of Borneo.

 The tiny Draco Lizard has an extraordinary skill – the ability to soar from tree to tree!
-Each animal has flaps of skin attached to its ribs which can be extended into wings that catch the wind as it leaps between branches – they can glide up to 30 feet at a time!
+Each animal has flaps of skin attached to its ribs which can be extended into wings that catch the wind as it leaps between branches – they can glide up to 30 feet at a time.
 Although they spend all their time up in the trees, the female Draco Lizard lays her eggs on the ground.

 Where are they found?
 Draco Lizards can be found across South Asia in forests, plantations and jungles.

-The magical Pangolin have a full armour of scales and are the only mammals known to have scales at all!
+The magical Pangolin has a full armour of scales and are the only mammals known to have scales at all!
 When threatened they roll up into an impenetrable scaly ball.
 All pangolins enjoy a diet of ants and termites which they catch with their super long tongues.
 There four species of pangolin in Asia – Indian, Philippine, Sunda and Chinese.
 Unfortunately, pangolins are the most trafficked animals in the world, and both the Chinese pangolin and the Sunda pangolin are critically endangered.

 Where are they found?
 Pangolins nocturnally roam across southern China, Vietnam, Cambodia, Borneo, India, Nepal, Burma and the Philippines.